Last updated March 10, 2020 at 4:38 pm

-Australia’s Science Channel is proud to stand for science, and we won’t back down.
+Stand for science, and don’t back down.
 We’re tired of the lies, the circular arguments, and the cherry picking.
 We are living the fact, right now.

-We stand behind Greta Thunberg as a voice of the people, the youth, and action.
-We stand behind the Climate Strikers and Extinction Rebellion – the students, doctors, scientists, engineers, lawyers and everyday people who stand up and say “no more.”
-We stand behind the scientists who have been shouted down by a concerted campaign that has locked us into the road we’re travelling.
+Stand behind Greta Thunberg as a voice of the people, the youth, and action.
+Stand behind the Climate Strikers and Extinction Rebellion – the students, doctors, scientists, engineers, lawyers and everyday people who stand up and say “no more.”
+Stand behind the scientists who have been shouted down by a concerted campaign that has locked us into the road we’re travelling.

 And while we’re going to get on and do what we can to help humanity’s future, the deniers need to get the hell out of the way.
 Because if we listen to them, let them dictate the future, we are in for a world of pain.